SSB: March 25-26, 2023 CW: May 27-28, 2023

 F. Remote receivers outside the station location are not permitted.

 A. The log MUST show the following for each contact: correct date and time in UTC, frequency (or band), call sign of the station worked, exchange sent, and exchange received.
 A log without all required information may be reclassified to Checklog.
 Contacts should be logged immediately as they are completed.
-Stations competing for World and Continent awards should provide accurate frequencies for all contacts in the log.
+Stations competing for World, Continent, and USA awards must provide accurate frequencies for all contacts in the log.

-D. E-mail or Web upload is the expected method of log submission.
-SSB logs in CABRILLO format should be sent to <email@example.com>.
-CW logs in CABRILLO format should be sent to <firstname.lastname@example.org>.
-Include only the entry call sign in the “Subject:” line of the e-mail.
-Web upload of logs is available at <www.cqwpx.com/logcheck/>.
+D. Web upload is the only method of log submission.
+Web upload of logs is available at <www.cqwpx.com/logcheck/ >.
 All logs received will be confirmed via e-mail.
-A listing of logs received can be found at www.cqwpx.com.
+A listing of logs received can be found at <www.cqwpx.com.>

 E. Instructions for NON-CABRILLO electronic logs: If you are not able to submit a CABRILLO format log, please contact the Contest Director for assistance with submitting another format.

-A. All entries must be emailed or postmaked WITHIN FIVE (5) DAYS after the end of the contest: SSB logs no later than 2359 UTC 4 April 2014, CW logs no later than 2359 UTC 30 May 2014 Resubmitting an entry after the deadline will result in it being considered as a late log.
+A. All entries must be submitted WITHIN FIVE (5) DAYS after the end of the contest: SSB logs no later than 2359 UTC 31 March 2023, CW logs no later than 2359 UTC 2 June 2023.
+Resubmitting an entry after the deadline will result in it being considered as a late log.

-C. Logs submitted or postmarked after the deadline may be listed in the results, but are not eligible for awards.
+C. Logs submitted after the deadline may be listed in the results but are not eligible for awards.

 A. Unsportsmanlike Conduct: Examples of unsportsmanlike conduct include, but are not limited to: